biligee23/Spotify_romanizer/README.md

 -   **Frontend:** Vanilla JavaScript (ES6+), HTML5, CSS3
 -   **APIs:** Spotify API, Genius API (via `lyricsgenius`), YouTube Data API
 -   **Containerization:** Docker, Docker Compose

+The application is architected with a clean separation of concerns, using a service-oriented pattern on the back-end and a modular, event-driven approach on the front-end.
+The use of Celery workers to offload all slow network requests ensures the main Flask application remains lightweight and highly responsive.

 ---